 Procter & Gamble’s share price has seen a strong recovery from severe declines caused by the initial wave of COVID-19.
 After all, consumers aren’t likely to stop cleaning their clothes or brushing their teeth anytime soon.
 Although economic fears hit hard early on, investors are expecting to see a continuance in the sales and earnings growth the company is known for.

-When it comes to dividends, the company has a history of providing a consistently strong dividend payout, with a current yield of more than 2.5%.
+When it comes to dividends, the company has a history of providing a consistently strong dividend payout, with a current yield of 2.3%.
 Moreover, the company has a history of impressive dividend growth.

 As Procter & Gamble continues to innovate, drive compelling sales, and show appreciation to its investors through aggressive dividend payments, the stock becomes harder and harder to ignore.

 5. Walmart (NYSE: WMT)

 Next up is a name that you likely know well as one of the largest retailers in the world: Walmart.
 When you read the name, you might have questioned its position in the consumer staples category — after all, isn’t Walmart in the retail game?

 You’re right, the company is one of the world’s most successful retailers.
 Then again, companies that see tremendous success in one area often branch out to use their strengths in others, and Walmart has dug deep into several different sectors.
 One of the biggest of these is consumer staples products, which it sells exclusively in Walmart and Sam’s Club stores.

 These products are labeled with the Great Value brand and offer low-cost alternatives to some of the most popular consumer staples products on the market across various categories.

 Going a step further, an investment in Walmart doesn’t just give you access to their strong portfolio of products, it provides exposure to one of the world’s most successful retailers, both in e-commerce and in the brick-and-mortar sense.

 Walmart was another stock that has done overwhelmingly well, even throughout the coronavirus crisis.
 Walmart was one of few stores that stayed open throughout the pandemic, offering both essential items like food and medicine and nonessential items like swimming pools and skateboards.